Meet the people who make Discover the Universe possible!

 CJ works on delivering the rad science and astronomy content in accessible, friendly formats.
 This includes leading webinars, building presentation files to share with teachers, and designing activities for your classrooms.

 He graduated with his PhD in physics from the University of Toronto in 2020.
-He has science education experience as a middle and high school teacher, planetarium operator, and undergraduate physics course developer.
-CJ also works full time as the Knowledge Translation Specialist for the Arthur B. McDonald Astroparticle Physics Research Institute at Queen's University.
+He has science education experience as a middle and high school teacher, planetarium operator, undergraduate physics course developer, and knowledge translation specialist.
+CJ also works full time as a Research Associate at the World Data System International Technology Office hosted by Ocean Networks Canada at the University of Victoria.

 When not working, he enjoys playing open-world video games, baking, and spoiling his dog, Chip.